JakeD520/Lucian/03_Episodes/S01E01/Scene 7.md

 **LUCIAN** Oh, this?

-His smile grows as he lifts the sabre, presenting it with a sudden flourish.
+His smile grows as he lifts the saber, presenting it with a sudden flourish.
 The motion is effortless, elegant — and for the first time, we glimpse how truly skilled he is.
 His stance alone betrays a history of precision.

 Rexus tilts his head, grin curling.

 **REXUS** Careful there, Lucian.
 Wouldn’t want you to hurt yours—

-In a flash, Rexus snatches up a nearby matching sabre, moving quicker than expected.
+In a flash, Rexus snatches up a nearby matching saber, moving quicker than expected.

 He strikes.
 Sharp, playful, but fast.